Allied Democratic Forces insurgency: November

+December

 11 December – ADF insurgents bypass Congolese army units and launch a second nighttime attack on Oicha, killing nine civilians and looting several homes.

 23 December – ADF forces attack the village of Masiani, just outside Beni, DRC, killing four civilians and a soldier.
 Three civilians are wounded.

 27 December – Protesters in Beni attack a medical holding center for patients infected with the Ebola virus, burning three tents and looting supplies.
 Congolese authorities blame the ADF.

 2019

+January

 7 January – ADF insurgents launch an attack on a market in the village of Mavivi, just north of Beni.
 Eight civilians (five of them children) are killed outright and at least two others later die of their injuries.
 Dozens of homes and farms are looted.

 9 January – ADF insurgents attack a Congolese army outpost in Beni.
 Three Congolese soldiers and seven civilians are killed in the resulting gun battle.
 An additional two Congolese soldiers are wounded.

 21 January – ADF insurgents attack Congolese soldiers in the village of Mapou, just outside Oicha.

 24 January – Three people are killed and two others were wounded in an ambush attack by presumed members of the ADF, in the province of North Kivu, on a highway that led to the city of Beni, four vehicles were left damaged by bullets.

+February

 12 February – Congolese soldiers attack an ADF camp in Mamove, about 50 kilometers outside of Beni.
 Four insurgents are killed in the resulting firefight, and four hostages are rescued.
 Congolese soldiers also recover medicine that had been previously looted by the ADF.

+March

 8 March – A park ranger is shot dead by unknown assailants in Virunga National Park.
 Congolese authorities blame the ADF for the killing.

 19 March – ADF fighters, disguised as security officers, infiltrate and attack Kalau, a majority-Christian village located just outside Beni.
 The resulting 4-hour assault kills six Christian civilians, including a 9-month-old child, and forces nearly 500 others to flee their homes.

+April

 2 April – Ugandan authorities report that the ADF has begun establishing bases in Mozambique's Cabo Delgado Province.

 5 April – 35-year-old American tourist Kimberly Sue Endicott and her native guide are kidnapped by a group of armed gunmen in Queen Elizabeth National Park, near the Uganda-DRC border.
 Endicott and her guide are released two days later after authorities reach a settlement with the kidnappers.

 Although the assailants have not been identified, it is strongly suspected by both Ugandan authorities and the United States that the ADF is behind the abduction.